-During Week 2, we introduced you to Dr. Charles Raison, professor in the University of Wisconsin-Madison School of Medicine and Public Health’s Department of Psychiatry, who discussed the science behind our body’s inflammatory response and how that plays a direct role in our emotional well-being.
+Dr. Charles Raison, professor in the University of Wisconsin-Madison School of Medicine and Public Health’s Department of Psychiatry, is leading the charge in research related to inflammation and the development of depression in response to illness and stress.

 Changing how we cope with stress is the first step to lowering our body’s inflammatory response, and studies conducted by Raison and others (such as NEA’s 2013 study) have found that various forms of meditation can work wonders in this department.